Sync Filters

 email == $auth.email

-Currently, the only source where variables are defined is ObjectBox Sync authenticators.
-More accurately, only the JWT authenticator provides variables as of now.
-Sync clients can use JWTs to authenticate with the Sync Server; see JWT authentication for details.
-If successful, the Sync Server will set the JWT's claims as variables that can be used in the filter expressions.
-For example, JWTs typically have an "email" claim, which is then exposed as a variable using the "auth." prefix as "auth.email".
+"Auth" variables are defined by ObjectBox Sync Server authenticators when a client logs in.
+At this point, only the JWT authenticator provides variables.
+It is used when Sync clients provide JWTs to authenticate; see JWT authentication for details.
+Once the JWT has been validated, the Sync Server sets the JWT's claims as sync variables using the "auth." prefix.
+For example, JWTs typically have an "email" claim, which is then exposed as a variable named "auth.email".

 Let's say you want to group users into teams.
 Check with your JWT provider how to add custom claims to your JWTs.
 Also, at the JWT provider side, assign users to teams.
 Then, you can use a filter expression like team == $auth.team